Nottinghamshire and Derbyshire Tramways Company: Construction

 The original Nottinghamshire and Derbyshire Tramways Company Bill of 1902 was an ambitious application which proposed the building of 79 mi of track to link together the tramway systems of Nottingham, Derby and Ilkeston.
-However, when passed the following year the Act only authorized the construction of 39 mi of route, of which only 11 mi were laid, the section from Ripley to Cinderhill.
+However, when passed the following year the Nottinghamshire and Derbyshire Tramways Act 1903 (3 Edw.
+7. c. cci) only authorized the construction of 39 mi of route, of which only 11 mi were laid, the section from Ripley to Cinderhill.
 This was the beginning of the service known locally as the Ripley Rattlers.

 Operation

 The first tramcar services started on 4 July 1913, only 5 months after linelaying had begun.
 This was between Loscoe and Kimberley, and the section to Cinderhill was opened a month later.
 The completed line from Cinderhill to Ripley opened on 1 January 1914 which made it possible to travel from Nottingham to Ripley, a distance of 15 mi, in 1 hr 40 mins.
 The trams ran 18 hours a day, except for Sunday when the service was reduced.
 Fares were a penny a mile.
 Workmen boarding before 8 am were able to obtain return tickets at single prices, while colliers journeying to and from the pits were charged a penny regardless of the length of their journey.
 The first trams left the depot at 4.30 am, while the last tram, 'The Flyer', left Nottingham at 11pm with limited stops only.